-Agent Coulson was created specifically for the 2008 live action motion picture, Iron Man, and later Marvel Cinematic Universe films.
-He made his first comic book appearance in the Iron Man 2 tie-in comic "Iron Man 2: Phil Coulson: Agent of S.H.I.E.L.D. #1".
+Agent Coulson was created specifically for the 2008 live action motion picture, Iron Man, and continued to appear in later Marvel Cinematic Universe films.
+He made his first literal comic book appearance in the Iron Man 2 tie-in comic "Iron Man 2: Phil Coulson: Agent of S.H.I.E.L.D. #1".

 The character proved so popular, he was introduced into Earth-616 canon with Battle Scars #1 under the guise of "Cheese".
 His full identity as Phil Coulson was later revealed in Battle Scars #6.

 Major Story Arcs

 Agent Coulson, as "Cheese", was a fellow Army Ranger and teammate of Marcus Johnson.
 He assisted Marcus as he was pursued by Taskmaster, Deadpool, Captain America, and Orion for unknown reasons.
 During these events, Marcus knocked out Coulson and left him behind to protect him.
 While separated, Marcus discovered that he was the son of Nick Fury.
 At this point, Coulson contacted Captain America.
 Coulson's goal was to save his friend's life by enlisting the help of Captain America, The Avengers, and SHIELD.
 The end of the series depicts Marcus, now going by his birth name, Nick Fury Jr., joining S.H.I.E.L.D. along with Coulson and reporting to Director Daisy Johnson.

 Phil Coulson and Nick Fury Jr. have been tasked to put together a new team of Avengers for secret covert operations.
 He firstly asks Hawkeye and Black Widow to join the team by injecting them with memory altering microchips.
 There major target was AIM.